blanchette/logical_verification_2020/README.md

   ```bash
   wget -q https://raw.githubusercontent.com/leanprover-community/mathlib-tools/master/scripts/install_debian.sh && bash install_debian.sh ; rm -f install_debian.sh && source ~/.profile
   ```

+  You may get an error about not being able to download the 'stable' toolchain, which you can ignore.

 * You may have to log out and log in again to make sure that the `lean` command is on your `PATH`.